 We get so worked up about two things: the past and the future.
 Worrying about what might happen isn’t what is happening.
 For many, the future is the most dangerous place to live.
 And for others, the past is the most haunting place to live.
 Overthinking and stressing out about future events can hold you back in every area of your life.
 What if they don’t take me seriously?
 Or what if I get fired?
 What if we break up?
 Questions like these only take you away from what is really happening in the present moment.
 These questions are unquantified predictions.
 They are as accurate as a weatherman forecasting a snow squall in Aruba.

 The same goes for replaying and reinventing previous conversations to skew the results.
 What if I had behaved differently.
 What if I hadn’t gotten angry What if I hadn’t invested in that stock.
 Your relationships, professional life, investments, you name it, are not contingent on what might have been.

 While it’s helpful to reflect on the past or anticipate the future, it’s critical to recognize when reflecting becomes negative thinking and possibly excessive worry.
-If you find yourself lying awake in the middle of the night, or not enjoying your present moment, then the key is to take action and shift gears.
+Start implementing growth mindset exercises in to your day.
+If you still find yourself lying awake in the middle of the night, or not enjoying your present moment, then the key is to take action and shift gears.
 A helpful start is to begin observing your thoughts (more on that below) and not just identify yourself as a worrier.

 Slowing down the process of overthinking is a crucial step in the process dealing with overthinking.
 Eventually by understanding the great power of your thoughts you will be able to use that power to form a healthy, growth-minded approach to many of your problems.